Prit04/RHUL-Final-Year-Project/diary.md

 I have been spending my time researching procedural map generation these past few days and watching youtube videos on it.
 Im gaining a better understadning of how to implement it and the usage of it.

 ### 28/11/2024
-I have been making sereate projects to test the procedural generation. so far, its very simple and not exaclty how i want it and figuring out how to implement it into my code and project is difficult.
+I have been making separate projects to test the procedural generation. so far, its very simple and not exaclty how i want it and figuring out how to implement it into my code and project is difficult.

 ### 04/12/2024

 I have found some assets and animations to use as placeholder for now for my game. i have imported them and tested to see if they are compatible, which they are.
+<br /> <br />I have added simple animation and the model to the player, which are functional and work, only thing that isnt is the attack animation.
+Once this is done i will continue work on my separate file on procedural map generation.